Marcel Vos

 Marcel Vos is a Dutch RollerCoaster Tycoon analyst and YouTuber.
 Vos is known for creating in-depth videos on the technical mechanics of OpenRCT2 and its predecessors.
+He lives in the town of Meppel in the Netherlands.

 Work

-In July 2018, Vos released a video demonstrating a calculator created using roller coasters within RollerCoaster Tycoon 2.
+Vos' first video was uploaded in March 2018, showcasing a speedrun of Amity Airfield, a scenario from RollerCoaster Tycoon 2, completing it in just under five minutes.
+In July, Vos released a video demonstrating a calculator created using roller coasters within RollerCoaster Tycoon 2.

 In December 2018, Vos demonstrated a ride which would take 12 real-life years to complete.
 In July 2019, he released a video demonstrating a ride that would take 45 real-life years to complete.
 In December 2019, Vos demonstrated a roller coaster that would take 135 years to complete.

 In July 2020, Vos demonstrated a maze that exploits the path-finding algorithm in RollerCoaster Tycoon 2 and is nearly impossible for in-game guests to complete.
-After releasing his video on YouTube, the developers of OpenRCT2 changed the algorithm.
+After Vos released his video on YouTube, the developers of OpenRCT2 changed the algorithm.